The History of Tales of the Crypt

 met for the purpose of conferring with each other, as to our best interest and future prosperity; also, to memorialize the State Legislature and Congress of the United States, to grant us equality before the law, and the right of suffrage, … we have earned it and, therefore, we deserve it; we have bought it with our blood, and, therefore, it is of priceless value to us.

-Rev. Nathan Warren delivered the prayer at the closing session the final day of the convention.
-The final resolutions of the convention underscored the great hope that the newly emancipated black Arkansans had, while recognizing that a struggle still lay before them.
+Rev. Nathan Warren delivered the prayer at the closing session on the final day of the convention.
+The final resolutions of the convention underscored the great hope that the newly emancipated black Arkansans had while recognizing that a struggle still lay before them.

 The persecutions of two and a half centuries have not been enabled to destroy our confidence in the eventual justice of the American people.
 We believe the time has come when wisdom again asserts her sway in the councils of the nation.